 - 1. Correct the installation of your microwave oven. - 2.
 Instruct you how to use your microwave oven. - 3.
 Replace house fuses or correct house wiring. - 4.
 Replace owner-accessible light bulbs. - B. Repairs when your microwave oven is used in other than normal, single-family household use. - C. In-home service.
-Your microwave oven must be taken to a Whirlpool designated service company. - D. Damage to your microwave oven caused by accident, alteration, misuse, abuse, fire, flood, acts of God, or use of products not approved by Whirlpool Corporation. - E. Any labor costs during limited warranty. - F. Repairs to parts or systems resulting from unauthorized modifications made to the appliance. - G. Replacement parts or repair labor costs for units operated outside the United States.
+Your microwave oven must be taken to a Whirlpool designated service company, except when your microwave oven is installed over an approved Whirlpool oven using an approved built-in kit.
+(See the "Built-In kits" section for a list of approved built-in kits.) - D. Damage to your microwave oven caused by accident, alteration, misuse, abuse, fire, flood, acts of God, or use of products not approved by Whirlpool Corporation. - E. Any labor costs during limited warranty. - F. Repairs to parts or systems resulting from unauthorized modifications made to the appliance.